Last updated on January 27, 2026

 Cards like Seafloor Oracle and Cold-Eyed Selkie let you cash in on your evasive abilities by drawing cards as well as dealing damage.

-I won’t list every single one, but most of the merfolk here either grant some sort of benefit to your other creatures or pay off one of the strategies you’re already working with.
-This makes sure that your creatures work well together as well as giving you more explore triggers from Hakbal.
+I won’t list every single one, but most of the merfolk here give you more explore triggers from Hakbal and grant some sort of benefit to your other creatures or pay off one of the strategies you’re working with.

 Kindred Support